Schedule a free consultation

 If you have been charged with assault, regardless if it is classified as a Class C misdemeanor or a second-degree felony, you want legal representation.
 Oftentimes in these cases, the alleged offender thinks they can easily explain the situation to the judge and then get off scot-free.
 Other times, alleged offenders think that because the victim wants the charges dropped, there's nothing to fear.
 But fear is warranted if you care about a criminal record and possible jail time and steep fees, not to mention the collateral consequences that follow a criminal record.
 Dropping a case is not up to the victim, but the prosecution.
 And if the prosecution thinks it has a case, the matter won't be dropped.
 You need an aggressive, strategic defense.

 Doug Murphy, a veteran criminal defense trial attorney who is Board Certified in criminal law, takes a comprehensive, aggressive approach to defending his clients.
 His capabilities have been recognized by the legal community, which has endorsed his name through accolades and frequent invitations to speak at seminars so that he can provide his insight and teach legal defense skills to other criminal defense attorneys throughout Texas and the United States.
-At Doug Murphy Law Firm, P.C., you can expect commitment and the best result according to the facts and circumstances of your case.
+At Murphy & McKinney Law Firm, P.C., you can expect commitment and the best result according to the facts and circumstances of your case.
 Contact us today at 713-229-8333.

 Back to Top